 - Secondary users were the family type of person.
 The mature adult at age 36–50 with children, living outside in the Greater Toronto Area (GTA).

 - I decided to focus on Toronto and roll out across Canada.

 - Researching where some films and tv productions are shot, the information is withheld from publication.

 Low & High Fidelity Screens

-To retrieve all the information cataloguing past and current productions and their set locations, I would require filing for a Freedom of Information with the Ontario Media Development Corporation (OMDC).
+To retrieve all the information cataloguing past and current productions and their set locations, would require filing for a Freedom of Information with the Ontario Media Development Corporation (OMDC)

 I want to keep developing SceneScout in some capacity.
 As I’ve participated in a few hackathons, I’ve started to learn about the aspects that go into the web and mobile app development.
-Hopefully, I can find someone who’d want to partner with me on developing SceneScount, when resources become available.
+Hopefully, I can find someone who’d want to partner with me on developing SceneScout, when resources become available.

 Want to read and look over more of the research and process that went into this case study?
 Click on the button to continue reading.